Know more about psychiatric diagnoses

 Danger Signals

-At least 70 percent of all people committing suicide give some clue to their intentions before they try.
+At least 70 per cent of all people committing suicide give some clue to their intentions before they try.
 Becoming aware of these clues and the severity of the person’s problems can help prevent a tragedy.
-If a person you know is going through a particularly stressful situation, watch for other signs of crisis.
-Many persons convey their intentions directly with statements such as “I feel like killing myself,” or “I don’t know how much longer I can take this” (suicidal thoughts).
-Others in crisis may hint at a detailed suicide plan with statements such as “I’ve been saving up my pills in case things get really bad” or “Lately I’ve been driving my car like I really don’t care what happens” (suicidal plans).
+Many people convey their intentions directly with statements such as “I feel like killing myself,” or “I don’t know how much longer I can take this” (suicidal thoughts).
+Others in crisis may hint at a detailed suicide plan with statements such as “I’ve been saving up my pills in case things get really bad” or “Lately I’ve been driving my car like I don’t care what happens” (suicidal plans).
 In general, statements describing feelings of depression, helplessness, extreme loneliness, and/or hopelessness may suggest suicidal thoughts.
 It is important to listen to these “cries for help” because they are usually desperate attempts to communicate to others the need to be understood and be helped.
-Often persons thinking about suicide show outward changes in their behaviour.
+Often, people thinking about suicide show outward changes in their behaviour.
 They may prepare for death by giving away prized possessions, making a will, or putting other affairs in order.
 They may withdraw from those around them, change eating or sleeping patterns, or lose interest in prior activities or relationships.

 Myths about Suicide